 This project isolates accidental/unintentional threats from malicious/intentional ones to propose sociotechnical solutions that aim to identify, intervene and mitigate unintentional threats as they emerge.
 In doing so we aim to develop:

 1. Sociotechnical solutions that alleviate stress and responsibility from individual users

 2. Solutions that cater to human ways of operation including supporting individual ways of working

 3. Agile sociotechnical solutions that adapt to an everchanging environment and resulting points of vulnerability

 Outcomes from this project aim to benefit (SMEs and large) organisations through offering innovative solutions to the mounting challenge of unintentional insider threats.
 Unintentional insider threats, which are increasingly prevalent, result in significant disruptions and losses (financial, trust, IPs and/or reputational) and so our solutions might be utilised by organisations for early identification, intervention and mitigation of such threats.

-This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Warwick Manufacturing Group and Catapult Manufacturing.
+This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Warwick Manufacturing Group and High Value Manufacturing (HVM) Catapult.